 Further reading: How to Factory Reset an HP Laptop?

-How to factory reset Windows 10 and 11 without a password
+How to Factory Reset Windows 10 and 11 without a Password

 If you have forgotten your password, you can factory reset your PC to regain access to your computer.
 The process is similar to what we have described above.
 The only problem is, you need to start the process using the Windows Recovery Environment (WinRE).